Language-Research-Technology/ldaca-website/content/news/posts/arkisto-stack-or-2023/index.md

 [Download as PDF](arkisto-stack-or-2023.pdf)

-This presentation was delivered by Peter Sefton at the [Open Repositories 2023](https://or2023.openrepositories.org/) conference in South Africa on 2023-06-14 in the [Presentations: Discipline specific systems with <GlossaryLink display="FAIR" id="fair" /> principles
+This presentation was delivered by Peter Sefton at the [Open Repositories 2023](https://or2023.openrepositories.org/) conference in South Africa on 14 June 2023 in the [Presentations: Discipline specific systems with <GlossaryLink display="FAIR" id="fair" /> principles
 ](https://www.conftool.net/or2023/index.php?page=browseSessions&form_session=460&presentations=show) session.

 This contains the slides and complete speaker notes, which have been edited after the conference.